engpok/MIGO/TuningHelp.md

  - If you're going out for a walk, set the Activity selector (at the top of the Hourly tab) to Walking
 <img width="129" height="139" alt="image" src="https://github.com/user-attachments/assets/45e8eeec-d576-411c-8fdb-403cb723a5b8" />

- - Imagine that the app suggests that you should be wearing a jacket and turtleneck
+ - Imagine that the app suggests that you should be wearing a jacket and turtleneck.
+So you put that on.
  - Walk for atleast 5 minutes and then decide if you're too hot or too cold.
 If you're too cold then bump the jacket slider up a few degrees.
 You may not get this right the first time, but that is what "tuning" is all about.
 Over time, you'll find the right setting for your metabolism and your particular jacket (my jackets are pretty warm, yours might be thinner).
- - Over the different seasons, you'll repeat this each time there is a different clothing item suggested (ie. Frigid for heavy coat, coat, jacket, sweater, and long sleeved t-shirt).
+ - Over the changing seasons, as you encounter different levels of temperatures, you'll repeat this for the different clothing items suggested (ie. Frigid for heavy coat, coat, jacket, sweater, and long sleeved t-shirt).
  - Once it's tuned for you, the app will always suggest the appropriate clothing for any temperature, wind, cloud cover, day/night conditions.

 ---

 The **Dew Point slider** in the Miscellaneous section (below the clothing sliders) is used to set the dew point temperature that feels sticky to you.
-This is typically somewhat subjective, but generally the value is between 55-65 degF.
-When you set this for you, the Sun icon in the Hourly tab (2nd column from left) will show an orange dew drop over the Sun for any hour where the dew point temperature is above this slider value:
+This is somewhat subjective, but generally the value is between 55-65 degF.
+When you set this for you, the Sun icon in the Hourly tab (2nd column from left) will show an orange dew drop over the Sun for any hour where the dew point temperature is at/above this slider value:

 <img width="119" height="115" alt="image" src="https://github.com/user-attachments/assets/4127011d-9ff1-43a1-bd66-302889860d60" />